rzach/git4phi/git4phi.md

     git pull upstream master

-Now your local clone of `reader/OpenLogic` contains all the changes from the upstream `OpenLogicProject/OpenLogic`.
+Your local clone of `reader/OpenLogic` contains all the changes from the upstream `OpenLogicProject/OpenLogic`.
 To update these changes also in your own fork n GitHub, simply say

     git push

+Having a copy of a repository, and keeping it up-to-date with the original, "upstream" version, is only half the fun.
+The real advantage of being able to edit your own /fork/ -- rather than just your own /copy/ -- is that your additions and corrections can be incorporated back into the source repository.
+For instance, you might want to correct a typo, help with some copyediting, or, in a collaborative project, contribute additional material.
+The editors of the source repository may want to retain control over who gets to contribute what, and so they don't give push access to anyone.
+But you can work on your own fork, and make those corrections and attitions there first.

+When you are done, you can send a /pull request/ to the owners of the source repository.
+GitHub/GitLab remember from which repository your fork was created, and will display if your fork contains chages not in the upstream surce repository.